mooeypoo/FuncyStr/docs/guide/index.md

 # Introduction

-FuncyStr is a lightweight JavaScript library designed to process strings with embedded functions.
+FuncyStr (pronounced "Funky string") is a lightweight JavaScript library designed to process strings with embedded functions.
 It allows dynamic string resolution based on provided parameters, supporting nested and multiple function calls within a single string.

+The library was inspired by [MediaWiki's internationalization system](https://github.com/wikimedia/banana-i18n?tab=readme-ov-file).

 ## Features